Is the Covid-19 Vaccine Safe for Children?

 The FDA cleared the shots depending upon a study showing the doses for children were 91% effective at preventing symptomatic COVID-19.
 The 5 to 11 years old children developed antibodies fighting the virus as potent as those of young adults who got regular doses, with similar or less severe symptoms such as fever or achiness, sore arms.

-Very rarely, young adults and teens are given the covid-19 vaccine by Moderna face severe side effects, heart inflammation, or myocarditis.
+Very rarely, young adults and teens who are given the covid-19 vaccine by Moderna face severe side effects, heart inflammation, or myocarditis.
 In the case of mostly teen boys or young men after the second dose, it is evident that they tend to recover rapidly.
 After intense scrutiny, U.S. health authorities concluded that the benefits of the Covid-19 vaccine outweigh that small risk.

-Contradictions to Covid-19 vaccine
+Contradictions to the Covid-19 vaccine

 Problems with the Covid-19 vaccine may occur in people with a history of: